-A City Guide To Malaga, Spain
+A City Guide To Malaga Spain

-Málaga is a port city on southern Spain’s Costa del Sol, known for its high-rise hotels and resorts jutting up from yellow-sand beaches.
 Looming over the modern skyline are the city’s two massive hilltop citadels, the Alcazaba and ruined Gibralfaro, remnants of Moorish rule.
 The city’s soaring Renaissance cathedral is nicknamed La Manquita (“one-armed lady”) because one of its towers was curiously left unbuilt.

 Malaga History

-The history of Málaga, shaped by the city’s location in southern Spain on the western shore of the Mediterranean Sea, spans about 2,800 years, making it one of the world’s oldest cities.
-The first inhabitants to settle in the area may have been the Bastetani, an ancient Iberian tribe.
 The Phoenicians founded their colony of Malaka about 770 BC.
 From the 6th century B.C., it was under the reign of Carthage in present-day Tunisia.
 From 218 BC, Malaca was ruled by the Roman Republic.
 It was federated with the Roman Empire at the end of the 1st century during the reign of Domitian.
 After that, it governed itself under its municipal code, the Lex Flavia Malacitana, which granted free-born persons the privileges of Roman citizenship.

-The decline of the Roman imperial power in the 5th century led to invasions of Hispania Baetica by Germanic peoples, who the Byzantine Empire opposed.
-In Visigothic Spain, the Byzantines took Malaca and other cities on the southeastern coast and founded the new province of Spania in 552.
 Malaca became one of the principal cities of the short-lived Byzantine Provincia Spaniae (in Latin), which lasted until 624 when the Byzantines were expelled from the Iberian Peninsula.
 After the Muslim conquest of Spain (711–718), the city, then known as Mālaqah, was encircled by walls, next to which Genoese and Jewish merchants settled in their quarters.

 In 1026 it became the capital of the Taifa of Málaga, an independent Muslim kingdom ruled by the Hammudid dynasty in the Caliphate of Córdoba, which existed for four distinct time-periods: from 1026 to 1057, from 1073 to 1090, from 1145 to 1153, and from 1229 to 1239 when the Nasrid Kingdom of Granada finally conquered it.

 The siege of Mālaqa by Isabella and Ferdinand in 1487 was one of the longest of the Reconquista.
 The Muslim population was punished for its resistance by enslavement or death.
-Under Castilian domination, churches and convents were built outside the walls to unite the Christians and encourage new neighborhoods.
+Under Castilian domination, churches and convents were built outside the walls to unite the Christians and encourage new neighbourhoods.

 In the 16th century, the city entered a slow decline period, exacerbated by epidemics of disease, several successive poor food crops, floods, and earthquakes.

-With the advent of the 18th century, the city began to recover some of its former prosperity.
-For much of the 19th century, Málaga was one of the most rebellious cities of the country, contributing decisively to the triumph of Spanish liberalism.
 Although this was a time of general political, economic, and social crisis in Málaga, the city was a pioneer of the Industrial Revolution on the Iberian Peninsula, becoming the first industrialized city in Spain.
 This began the ascendancy of powerful Málagan bourgeois families, some of them gaining influence in national politics.

 In the latter part of the century, during the short regime of the First Spanish Republic, the social upheavals of the Cantonal Revolution of 1873 culminated in the Canton of Málaga on July 22nd, 1873.
 Málaga’s political life then was characterized by a radical and extremist tone.
 The federal republican (republicanismo federal) movement gained strong support among the working classes and encouraged insurrection, producing great alarm among the affluent.